hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - previously known as Cisco Scan Safe
   - enforce secure communication to and from the Internet
   - use the Cisco AnyConnect Secure Mobility Client 3.0 to provide remote workers the same level of security as onsite employees when using a laptop issued by Cisco
-  - <span style="color: #bb6600;">eliminate the need to backhaul traffic</span> through headquarters for remote workers
+  - a benefit of using Cisco CWS compared to an on-premises Cisco WSA: <span style="color: #bb6600;">CWS eliminates the need to backhaul traffic through headquarters for remote workers</span>

 - Talos